BrewBlox/brewblox-documentation/docs/user/startup.md

-  add-plaato      Create a service for the Plaato airlock. add-node-red    Create a service for Node-RED. service         Edit or remove services in docker-compose.yml. flash           Flash firmware on Spark. wifi            Configure Spark Wifi settings. particle        Start a Docker container with access to the Particle CLI. log             Generate and share log file for bug reports. fix             Host configuration fixes database        Database migration commands. backup          Save or load backups. snapshot        Save or load snapshots.
+  add-plaato      Create a service for the Plaato airlock. add-node-red    Create a service for Node-RED. service         Edit or remove services in docker-compose.yml. flash           Flash Spark firmware over USB. wifi            Configure Spark Wifi settings. particle        Start a Docker container with access to the Particle CLI. log             Generate and share log file for bug reports. fix             Fix configuration on the host system. database        Database migration commands. backup          Save or load backups. snapshot        Save or load snapshots.